 Yes!
-Every Montana citizen has the right to share their thoughts, opinions, ideas, and concerns with legislators about any public issue considered, including how the state's funds are spent.
-Tribal and American Indian participation-through discussions with the governor, agency staff, and legislators-has resulted in meaningful investments in areas that are priorities for tribes and community members.
-Without American Indian participation, policymakers may not understand the needs and circumstances of Indian Country or the state's urban Indian population.
+Every Montanan has the right to share their thoughts, opinions, ideas, and concerns with legislators about any public issue considered, including how the state spends its funds.
+Tribal and American Indian participation through discussions with the governor, agency staff, and legislators has resulted in meaningful investments in areas that are priorities for tribal nations and communities.
+Without American Indian participation, policymakers may not understand the needs and circumstances of Indian Country or urban Indian communities.